karma-sun/neeview/Deploy/Readme/en-us/Emvironment.md

 ## Environment

   * Windows 7 SP1, Windows 8.1, Windows 10
-  * .Net 4.7.2 or later is required.
+  * .NET Framework or later is required.
 If you do not start it please get it from [Microsoft .NET](https://dotnet.microsoft.com/download/dotnet-framework-runtime) and install it.

 ## NeeView and NeeViewS